-For those of you suffering from oily/combination complexions, skincare can feel like an endless search for sebum-busting ingredients that will leave your skin perfectly mattified and shine-free,
+Does skincare can feel like an endless search for sebum-busting ingredients, that will leave your skin perfectly mattified and shine-free.

-So let’s dive in and look at what gives us all those lovely suds, and their role on the skin, which is to break down oils and fats.
+Let’s dive in and look at what gives us all those lovely suds and their role on your skin, breaking down oils and fats.

-Chemical surfactants are designed to reduce the surface tension — a physical phenomenon that occurs between an oil molecule and a water molecule.
+Chemical surfactants are designed to reduce the surface tension — a physical phenomenon between an oil molecule and a water molecule.

-The molecules are both ‘hydrophilic’ this means they can dissolve in water and they are ‘lipophilic’ which means they can dissolve in oil.
-With these properties, they can effectively produce the ‘foaming’ and ‘lathering’ effect in cleansers and a variety of other personal care products.
+The molecules are both ‘hydrophilic’ this means they can dissolve in water and are ‘lipophilic’ which means they can dissolve in oil.
+These properties can effectively produce the ‘foaming’ and ‘lathering’ effect in cleansers and a variety of other personal care products.

 Surfactants can be broken down into three main types: